-As Sarasota-Bradenton-Hillsborough’s storm damage roof repair expert, AKVM recommends replacing your roof in the spring so that you can be sure it’s storm-ready when hurricane season begins in June.
+As Sarasota-Manatee-Hillsborough’s storm damage roof repair expert, AKVM recommends replacing your roof in the spring so that you can be sure it’s storm-ready when hurricane season begins in June.
 A new roofing system with hurricane-rated materials can better withstand high winds and torrential downpours.

 Storm-readiness Determining Factors

 How much wind and rain will your roof withstand?
 While there will always be variables to consider, what we can tell you for sure is that you’re safer with the right hurricane-rated materials for your roof’s shape & slope.

 If your roof has multiple panels with right-angled slopes, it’s likely that it will perform better under hurricane conditions, particularly hurricane-force winds.
 The reason for this is that a multi-sloped roof provides far less area for uplifting winds to take hold of the roofing materials.
 For example, a hip roof’s four slopes will provide more resistance to high winds than a two-sloped gable roof, as the gable roof has a large flat area left vulnerable to strong winds.

 Which roofing materials provide the best protection against hurricane-force winds?
 The following materials are considered hurricane-rated:

 Asphalt shingle - As the most affordable (and most common) roofing option, most asphalt shingles are required by law to be manufactured to withstand 110mph winds.
 While they can be stripped off by a particularly strong wind, they’re easy to replace and provide flexible aesthetic options.
 Their affordability adds to their appeal for many homeowners.